Dont-Care-Didnt-Ask/llm-chess-commentator/README.md

 pip install chess
 ```

-Step 3: ones one of notebooks and play around.
+Step 3: open one of the notebooks and play around -- I suggest starting with `zero_few_shot`.

 __Troubleshooting__.
 I had issues with getting `bitsandbytes` to work.
 Eventually, it helped to build it from source: